-- The means test applies to people needing a grant of aid for a legal matter or seeking legal advice at Legal Aid.
+- (i) The means test applies to people needing a grant of aid for a legal matter or seeking legal advice at Legal Aid.
 For people whose income and assets are within the means test limits, a nominal contribution (currently \$60) is charged.
-For those outside the limits, a higher contribution is charged. - Applicants whose sole source of income is a Centrelink Benefit are automatically deemed to be (ii) financially eligible for legal aid provided they are within the Assets Test guidelines. - The following applicants or groups of applicants are not subject to the means test in seeking legal (iii) assistance or making an application for legal aid: - Α. Children, that is, people who are under 18 years of age; - B. People requiring or seeking legal assistance or representation in relation to the Mental Health Stream or processes of TASCAT; - People requiring or seeking legal assistance or representation in relation to the Guardianship Stream or processes of TASCAT; - People requiring or seeking legal assistance from the Safe at Home program: - People requiring or seeking legal assistance in relation to the National Disability Insurance Scheme appeals to the Administrative Appeals Tribunal.
+For those outside the limits, a higher contribution is charged. - Applicants whose sole source of income is a Centrelink Benefit are automatically deemed to be (ii) financially eligible for legal aid provided they are within the Assets Test guidelines. - Children, that is, people who are under 18 years of age, are not subject to the means test. (iii)

-Income Test (Tasmanian Simplified Means Test) (2)
+(2)Income Test (Tasmanian Simplified Means Test)

-(a) How does the Means Test Assess Income?
+How does the Means Test Assess Income? (a)

-- The means test is based on a formula which takes into account the number of people in the (i) applicant's household who are dependent on the income, including maintenance dependants. - (ii) Household members includes anyone who is financially related to the applicant.
-A person who has a financial relationship may be a relative, partner, spouse, corporation, trust or group from whom the applicant: - usually receives financial support; or Α. - В. usually gives financial support; or - would be likely to receive financial help to obtain legal services. - (iii) The income of any financially associated person must be declared as part of the total household gross weekly income. - Simplified Contributions Assessment Table 1 sets out the allowed gross weekly income limits for (iv) households of various sizes.
+- The means test is based on a formula which takes into account the number of people in the applicant's household who are dependent on the income, including maintenance dependants. - Household members includes anyone who is financially related to the applicant.
+A person who (ii) has a financial relationship may be a relative, partner, spouse, corporation, trust or group from whom the applicant: - Α. usually receives financial support; or - В. usually gives financial support; or - would be likely to receive financial help to obtain legal services. - (iii) The income of any financially associated person must be declared as part of the total household gross weekly income. - (iv) Simplified Contributions Assessment Table 1 sets out the allowed gross weekly income limits for households of various sizes.
 Normally, aid is not granted where an applicant's income exceeds the maximum income threshold specified in the table.
 Applicants can use this table to check if they will meet the means test requirements or if they might have to make a contribution towards the costs of their grant.

-Assets Test (Tasmanian Simplified Means Test) (3)
+(3) Assets Test (Tasmanian Simplified Means Test)

-How does the Means Test Review Assets? (a)
+(a) How does the Means Test Review Assets?

-- Assets include land, cash, shares, debentures or other forms of investment and the assets of any (i) financially associated person unless the applicant needs legal aid because they are in dispute with that person. - The applicant may be asked to pay an initial contribution if their assessed assets are greater than: (ii) - \$740 if you do not have a financial association with another person; - \$1,490 if you have a financial association with another person.
+- (i) Assets include land, cash, shares, debentures or other forms of investment and the assets of any financially associated person unless the applicant needs legal aid because they are in dispute with that person. - (ii) The applicant may be asked to pay an initial contribution if their assessed assets are greater than: - A. \$740 if you do not have a financial association with another person; - B. \$1,490 if you have a financial association with another person.

-Assets Not Included in the Test (b)
+(b) Assets Not Included in the Test

-- The house the applicant lives in, land purchased on which the applicant is building a home, or cash saved for a home purchase (as long as the contracts for building or purchase have been entered into) unless the applicant's equity in the property is more than the allowable amount for the applicant's area in Contributions: Benchmark Amounts - Housing; - household furniture and effects unless of exceptional value; (ii) - (iii) tools of the trade unless of exceptional value; - (iv) the applicant's car or cars, unless they have more than \$11,500 equity in it; or - subject to specific guidelines in family law matters, the value of any property involved for which (v) the applicant wants legal aid.
+- (i) The house the applicant lives in, land purchased on which the applicant is building a home, or cash saved for a home purchase (as long as the contracts for building or purchase have been entered into) unless the applicant's equity in the property is more than the allowable amount for the applicant's area in Contributions: Benchmark Amounts - Housing; - (ii) household furniture and effects unless of exceptional value; - (iii) tools of the trade unless of exceptional value; - (iv) the applicant's car or cars, unless they have more than \$11,500 equity in it; or - (v) subject to specific guidelines in family law matters, the value of any property involved for which the applicant wants legal aid.